How to reduce nurse turnover in first-year nurses

 5. Ensure you have a solid onboarding and orientation program to support new nurses and role transitions within your organization.
 Filling just one open RN position takes 89 days, according to the RN recruitment difficult index—which means you need to hang on to each recruit!
 Mentorship, new-graduate transition programs, and individualized orientation programs all help improve an employee’s sense of belonging from day one.
 A strong nursing shared governance or shared decision-making model is also key to making employees feel like they have a voice—and that their voice matters to leadership.
 Encouraging input from all RN caregivers is integral to cultivating a sense of belonging.
 Flattening hierarchies facilitates organization-wide transparency and opens the lines of communication, from bedside to boardroom.
 Including executives and leaders in daily huddles and rounding helps them see what’s happening on the ground.
 And bringing front-line nurses into leadership meetings ensures they’re directly involved in the decision-making conversations that impact their day-to-day work.

 Creating a sense of belonging is a key strategy for nurse leaders to reduce RN turnover during their critical first year at your organization—and in the years that follow.
-Learn more about how Press Ganey can support your journey to creating a positive work culture and a sense of belonging—reach out to an expert here.
+Learn more about how to reduce nurse turnover by reaching out to a Press Ganey nursing expert here.